 Lake Elsinore is a larger medium-sized city located in the state of California.
 With a population of 69,283 people and 11 constituent neighborhoods, Lake Elsinore is the 166th largest community in California.
 Lake Elsinore has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Lake Elsinore, where the median household income is $71,476.00.

 Housing costs in Lake Elsinore are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Lake Elsinore is an extremely ethnically-diverse city.
 The people who call Lake Elsinore home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Lake Elsinore, accounting for 51.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Lake Elsinore residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Elsinore include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin are the most prevalent group in Lake Elsinore, accounting for 52.75% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Lake Elsinore residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lake Elsinore include German, Irish, English, Italian, and European.

 The most common language spoken in Lake Elsinore is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Tagalog.